Bharatgupta922/Bharatgupta922/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Reac
+- 🌱 I’m currently learning React
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <h2 align="center">You can reach me at :alien:</h2>